danielmccannsayles/representation-jabberwocky/README.md

 # Forked from https://github.com/vgel/repeng/

-I want to add the rep reading so I can tell what layers to intervene on when working on new models :D
+I want to add rep reading from the original paper, or at least show the graphs.
+Why?
+Idk, validation?

 # repeng